Junior School K-6

 The level of expertise across our Junior School staff is impressive.
 We attract and retain the most competent of staff.
 Some 25% of our staff have post graduate Masters Level qualifications in areas such as Education, Psychology, Theology and Leadership, and several have attained a Doctorate level of expertise.

-Our staff is highly experienced, reflecting a combined average of 16 years teaching, which means our teachers offer an incredible depth of educational knowledge, wisdom, and experience.
+Our staff are highly experienced, reflecting a combined average of 16 years teaching, which means our teachers offer an incredible depth of educational knowledge, wisdom and experience.

 We have the highest rates of teacher retention, which provides a sense of stability to the students in their care.
 Our School was recently awarded the honour of an industry Best Workplace Award, 2020, Australia wide, in recognition of an exceptional workplace where staff feel supported and are engaged.
 Thriving, engaged teachers equate to engaged and higher achieving students and a positive, flourishing learning environment.